amaldevv/Workshops/Azure/README.md

 ```

-4. Modify the `Startup.cs` file to call the static files middleware so that all our css and js will be served to the browser.
+4. Modify the `Startup.cs` file to call the static files middleware so that all our CSS and js will be served to the browser.
 Add the below line in the configure method after the `app.UseRouting` statement

 ```csharp
 app.UseStaticFiles();
 ```

 5. Hit F5 to run the application and see it in full glow
+![15_styling]

 ## 6. Publishing to Azure